Hotels near Wildwood Green Golf Course

 Which hotels near Wildwood Green Golf Course have a fitness center?

-Which hotels near Wildwood Green Golf Course have a pool?
+Which hotels near Wildwood Green Golf Course have an outdoor pool?

 Do any hotels near Wildwood Green Golf Course offer a shuttle?